39 Most important eCommerce performance indicators, metrics, and KPIs

 Bounce rate = Total number of one-page visits / Total number of entries to a website

-20. ROAS
+23. ROAS

 ROAS, or “return on ad spend”, reflects the revenue earned for every euro/dollar spent on a campaign.
+This eCommerce KPI is used to measure the profits obtained from a promoted marketing campaign.

 It can be applied to an entire marketing strategy or to a specific marketing action, which is why it is so often chosen to be tracked.